cowhorse7/todo/README.md

 # To Do App

-This app is for me to train on the technologies I am meant to be using at work.
-It is meant to be simple, but effective in allowing a user to make to-do items, as well as track, categorize, and edit (or delete) those items.
+This app is for me to train on the technologies we are using at work.
+It is meant to be simple, but effective, in allowing a user to make to-do items, as well as track, categorize, and edit (or delete) those items.